What to do if Printer photos have lines [EXPERT TIPS]

 3. Clean printer nozzles

-Printer nozzles tend to pick up dirt or other foreign particles over time, which in turn obstruct the normal flow of ink.
+Printer nozzles tend to pick up dirt or other foreign particles over time, which in turn, obstruct the normal flow of ink.
 This is particularly true if the printer has been lying idle for some time.
-Thankfully, cleaning the nozzles is no big deal as all printers come with a self-cleaning mechanism for the same.
+Thankfully, cleaning the nozzles is no big deal, as all printers come with a self-cleaning mechanism for the same.

 4. Printer resolution

 Oftentimes, the improper resolution setting too can lead to lines appearing in printed photos.
-The best thing to do here is to set your printer to print at the recommended dpi settings.
-With dpi set at an acceptable limit, the printer will have adequate room to adjust the dot pitch to allow for best quality prints devoid of interrupting lines in between.
+The best thing to do here is to set your printer to print at the recommended DPI settings.